sporto/elm-tutorial/signals/keeping_state.md

 The input from `Mouse.clicks` is always `()` which is called the unit type in Elm.
 We don't need to do anything with this value, so we ignore it by using `_`.

 As mentioned an empty tuple `()` in Elm is called the unit type.
-Read more about the unit type [here](http://stackoverflow.com/questions/33949145/what-do-the-empty-parentheses-mean-in-elm).
+Read more about it [here](http://stackoverflow.com/questions/33949145/what-do-the-empty-parentheses-mean-in-elm).